 These days, it's not unheard of to hire a photographer or even a videographer or coordinator for a more elaborate engagement soiree.
-You definitely don't have to do that, but you may need to enlist a few friends and family to help out with tasks like setting up, collecting gifts and taking photos.
+You definitely don't have to do that, but you may need to enlist a few friends and family to help out with tasks like setting up, collecting gifts, facilitating games and taking photos.
 Figure out ahead of time who would be good at what and ask if people wouldn't mind lending a hand so you can focus on mingling with guests.

 Step 11.
 Prepare to dress the part.

 Your first party as a to-be-wed couple deserves special outfits.
 As you shop for something new (or raid your closet), keep the party setting and venue in mind.
 For the bride-to-be, aside from the obvious (don't wear a long, beaded evening gown to a casual backyard bash), select something that won't outdo your wedding look but is special enough that you'll still stand out from your guests.
 A sundress will work for an outdoor affair, or for a fancier fete, a cocktail dress is a safe bet.
 And for the groom-to-be, while you don't have to don a suit and tie (and certainly not a tux)—unless the venue calls for it—you should match your partner's level of formality.
 Also remember the many other parties you'll have to get dressed for ahead, from the bridal shower to the rehearsal dinner.
 With those in mind, now might be the perfect time to sign up for a special program.
 Rent the Runway offers a styling package for all your pre-wedding events—score designer outfits below retail price (plus fashion consultations) through their Wedding Concierge Service.